-Military differential pay.
+Treatment of military differential pay.
 Employers paying their employees while they are on active duty in the United States uniformed services should treat these payments as wages subject to income tax withholding.
-See Military differential pay.
+See Military differential pay under Specific Instructions for Form W-2.